Internships

 Experience Disney World in their unique “Living, Learning, and Earning” opportunity as a cast member in the Disney World College Program.

 College students in good academic standing may qualify to participate in this opportunity and earn college credit at the same time.
-In addition to electing three to six cooperative education credits, students may also qualify for other course credits when they enroll in one or more of the various courses offered onsite at Disney World.
+In addition to electing education credits, students may also qualify for other course credits when they enroll in one or more of the various courses offered onsite at Disney World.

 For more information visit the Disney World College Program website.

-For more information on Disney Internships, or for a personal appointment, please contact Bob West at (978) 556-3851 or email rwest@necc.mass.edu.
+For more information on Disney Internships or a personal appointment, please contact Bob West at (978) 556-3851 or email rwest@necc.mass.edu.

-Micro-Internships provide the opportunity for students to pursue short-term, professional, paid work experiences through Micro-Internships which can be completed remotely.
-Through Micro-Internships, students can demonstrate their skills, explore career paths, and develop their professional networks.
-These paid opportunities typically range from 5 to 40 hours of work, and students can be selected for multiple Micro-Internships.
-To learn more visit the NECC Micro-Internship website.
+Micro Internships provide the opportunity for students to pursue short-term, professional, paid work experiences in a remote or in-person setting.
+Through Micro Internships, students can demonstrate their skills, explore career paths, and develop their professional networks.
+These paid opportunities typically range from 5 to 40 hours of work, and students can be selected for multiple Micro Internships.
+To learn more visit the NECC Micro Internship website.

 Print View